It’s an understatement to say that, for many students, making tuition payments is quite a feat. And, when the going gets tough, it’s easy to quit.

 Eventually, as most good moms do, Noah’s mom discovered the truth about her son’s situation.

-She began a fundraising page, Will Paint for Tuition, on Indiegogo.
+She began a fundraising page, Will Paint for Tuition

 Using her idea as a springboard, Noah began to offer one-of-a-kind pieces of artwork to his supports in exchange for help with his tuition payments.
 He believed that people who donated to help him should receive something in return.